 - 3 cups finely shredded white cabbage

 Season all sides of the beef with a fair amount of salt and pepper.
 In a large Dutch oven, or if your crock pot has a stove top insert, heat 2 tablespoons of olive oil over moderately high heat.
-Add the garlic and the beef to the pot, browning the meat on all sides, taking the time to get a nice crust on the outside.
-Add the onion and allow to lightly brown, about 3 to 4 minutes.
+Add the pot roast and brown.
+Get a nice brown crust on each side of the beef.

 Warm corn tortillas by dampening a clean kitchen towel with water.
 Place the corn tortillas on the wet towel and fold the towel over the tortillas.
 Place the package in a gallon zip lock bag, but do not seal.